mike-lloyd03/rudric/README.md

 Changing into the directory with both a `.envrc` and `.renv` file will automatically source your encrypted secrets in the environment.

 > [!IMPORTANT]
 > If a valid session token is not set, changing into a directory with a trusted `.envrc` will prompt you for your password.
-This will fail as input will not be passed to Rudric.
+This will fail and your terminal will hang as input will not be passed to Rudric.
 I'm working on a solution for this but for now, start a session with `rudric session` first.

 # Crates